Remember when your best friend told you about that hot new Italian restaurant in town?

 If the body copy is a forbidding wall.

-If there are too many clever pop up pick me distractions getting in the way of what might be really great content, that really great content will really go unread.
+If there are too many clever pop up pick me distractions getting in the way of what might be a really great read, then that really great read will ‘really’ go unread.

 And Google is watching.